datajoint/datajoint-elements/install.md

 experimental data can be stored in the database and downloaded from the database.

-+ For simplicity of this tutorial we will use the DataJoint Playground tutorial database located at `tutorial-db.datajoint.io` which has already been configured.
-See the section below: [Setup connection to database server](
-    #setup-connection-to-database-server).

-+ Please note that the tutorial database should not be used for your experimental analysis as the storage is not persistent.

 + There are several options if you would like to install a local relational database server
     + [Docker image for MySQL server configured for use with DataJoint]( https://github.com/datajoint/mysql-docker)

     + [Install MariaDB server](https://mariadb.com/kb/en/binary-packages/)

++ Alternatively, for simplicity of this tutorial you can use the DataJoint Playground tutorial database located at `tutorial-db.datajoint.io` which has already been configured.
+    + Please note that the tutorial database should not be used for your experimental analysis as the storage is not persistent.

 ## Install a version control system